 * Asian stock markets: tmsnrt.rs/2zpUAr4

 By Tomo Uetake and Wayne Cole

-	TOKYO, Aug 15 (Reuters) - Asian stocks slid and oil prices extended a punishing

-	sell-off on Thursday as investors feared an historic drop in long-term U.S. bond

-	yields could prove a herald of recession globally.
+TOKYO/SYDNEY, Aug 15 (Reuters) - Asian stocks stumbled and oil prices extended a punishing sell-off on Thursday as investors feared an historic drop in long-term U.S. bond yields could portend a recession globally.

-	"The yield curves are all 'crying timber' that a recession is almost a reality

-	and investors are tripping over themselves to get out of the way as economic

-	recession hurts corporate earnings and stocks can drop as much as 20%," said

-	Chris Rupkey, chief financial economist at MUFG Union Bank.
+"The yield curves are all 'crying timber' that a recession is almost a reality and investors are tripping over themselves to get out of the way as economic recession hurts corporate earnings and stocks can drop as much as 20%," said Chris Rupkey, chief financial economist at MUFG Union Bank.

 The only saving grace was that the sheer scale of the scare would be bound to alarm central banks everywhere and likely draw a policy response, especially from the Federal Reserve.

 The futures market was clearly expecting drastic action as it priced in a greater chance the Fed would have to cut rates by half a point at its September meeting.

 "Hoping for the best on the policy front but positioning for the worst on the economic backdrop seems to be the flavour of the day," said Stephen Innes, a managing partner at Valour Markets.